Stefano Battaglia, Chairman of the Europe Regional Coordinating Group (EUR RCG)

 The EUR RCG is composed of 15 members and many technical experts from IATA member airlines.
 I was appointed to the RCG as a member in June 2015, elected Vice-Chairman in September 2017, and Chairman in February 2021.

-As Chairman I am responsible for the overall management and reporting of RCG activities and for ensuring that issues are brought to the Safety, Flight and Ground Operations Advisory Council (SFGOAC) in a consistent and timely manner.
-I work with the IATA Safety and Flight Operations (SFO) Secretariat to facilitate coordination, chairing meetings and setting meeting agendas.
+As Chairman I am responsible for the overall management and reporting of RCG activities and for ensuring that issues are brought to the Operations Advisory Council (OAC) in a consistent and timely manner.
+I work with the secretariat to facilitate coordination, chairing meetings and setting meeting agendas.

 Europe’s airspace is congested and inefficient, resulting in higher costs for airlines, heavy delays and too many avoidable emissions.